Information Elicitation for Bayesian Auctions: Under Arbitrary Knowledge Graphs

-Our mechanism $\cM_{CSA}$ is still simple, as defined in Mechanism \ref{alg:newbvcg}.
-However, significant effort is needed in order to analyze its revenue.
-Although the Bayesian mechanism $Bund$ is a constant approximation to the optimal Bayesian revenue, some items that are sold by $Bund$ under $\cI'$ may end up being sold by $\cM_{CSA}$ using second-price, and the revenue of $\cM_{CSA}$ cannot be lower-bounded by that of $Bund$ under $\cI'$.
-To overcome this difficulty, we develop a novel way to use the {\em adjusted revenue}~\cite{yao2015n} in our analysis; see Lemmas \ref{lem:csa:A} and \ref{lem:csa:C} in Appendix~\ref{app:unknown:add}, where we also recall the related definitions.
-As we show, the adjusted revenue in properly chosen information settings and the revenue of the second-price sale combined together eventually provide a lower-bound to the revenue of $\cM_{CSA}$.
-More precisely, we have the following theorem, proved in Appendix~\ref{app:unknown:add}.
+Although running $Bund$ on $\cI'$ achieves a constant approximation to $OPT(\cI')$, some items sold by $Bund$ under $\cI'$ may end up being sold by $\cM_{IEA}$ using second-price, and the revenue of $\cM_{IEA}$ cannot be lower-bounded by that of $Bund$ on $\cI'$.
+To overcome this difficulty, we develop a novel way to use the {\em adjusted revenue}~\cite{yao2015n} in our analysis; see Lemmas \ref{lem:IEA:A} and \ref{lem:IEA:C} in Appendix~\ref{app:unknown:add}, where we also recall the related definitions.
+As we show there, the adjusted revenue in a hybrid information setting, combined with the revenue of the second-price sale, eventually provides a desirable lower-bound to the revenue of $\cM_{IEA}$.
+We have the following theorem, proved in Appendix~\ref{app:unknown:add}.

-\begin{theorem} Mechanism $\cM_{CSA}$ for additive auctions is 2-DST and, for any instances $\hat{\cI} = (N, M, \cD)$ and $\cI = (N, M, \cD, G)$, $\bE_{v\sim \cD} Rev(\cM_{CSA}(\cI)) \geq \frac{OPT_K(\cI)}{70}$. \end{theorem}
+\begin{theorem} Mechanism $\cM_{IEA}$ for additive auctions is 2-DST and, for any instances $\hat{\cI} = (N, M, \cD)$ and $\cI = (N, M, \cD, G)$, $Rev(\cM_{IEA}(\cI)) \geq \frac{OPT_K(\cI)}{70}$. \end{theorem}

-Note that in mechanism $\cM_{CSA}$, when computing the entry fee and the reserve prices for player~$i$ according to mechanism $Bund$, the value distributions $\cD'_i$ are from the projected Bayesian instance~$\cI'$, while the threshold prices $\beta_i$ are defined by the players' values from the original Bayesian instance $\hat{\cI}$.
-Moreover, player $i$'s winning set $M_i$ is defined by his values from $\hat{\cI}$, while only $i$'s values from the reported distributions are used in the bundling sale.
-Indeed, the mechanism has carefully mixed up the original Bayesian instance and the projected instance, in order to achieve truthfulness and good revenue at the same time.

-Finally, we believe that by following the framework of \cite{cai2016duality}, one may be able to do a better analysis for our mechanism $\cM_{CSA}$ and prove a better approximation ratio for it.
-However, the analysis is far from being a black-box application of existing results and requires the ``hybridization'' of the counterpart of the adjusted revenue there.